t6nis/moodle-mod_ableplayer/README.txt

-AblePlayer for Moodle 2.x
+AblePlayer for Moodle 3.x
 (A video player module)

 This module is a lightweight version of MPlayer.
-It is based on the latest JW Player(free version only).
+It is based on the AblePlayer.
-Most of the specific functionality(Snapshots, Metaviewer, skins etc..) introduced by MPlayer for Moodle 1.9 are not supported.
 This module allows you to playback videos(.mp4, .flv, .webm) on your Moodle course.
-You can also add Youtube playlists of videos and add captions.
-As a course teacher, you are able to create, edit and delete AblePlayer instances.

-This plugin was designed for Moodle version 2.0 and upwards
+This plugin was designed for Moodle version 3.x and upwards

  * INSTALL *